simonedelpopolo/koorie/README.md

 >
 > ⚠ the flags=options are always under refactoring mode.
 >
+> ⚠ the short flags may be removed.
+>
 > ⚠ This software won't run on Windows.

 ___